 We are disheartened by the indifference of others, especially by the apathy of some of our colleagues in these matters.
 Nevertheless, we are motivated by a community of action and by our indomitable spirit and idealism.

-We must support our unions; we must also be prepared to confront the anticipated constitutional challenges we will have before us this summer and after the elections on November 6th.
+We must support our union leadership when the leadership makes the correct moral and legal decisions; we must also be prepared to confront the anticipated constitutional challenges we will have before us this summer and after the elections on November 6th.